The Loyalty of the Chinese Australians: Then and NowBY Renzhe Zhang

 This concern is not, in fact, altogether new in Australian history.
 One hundred years ago a similar situation confronted Chinese people in Australia.
 A large influx of Chinese migrants, the anti-Christian Boxer Rebellion in China from 1899 to 1901, and an Australian racist backlash combined to create a fear of “the Yellow Peril”.
 Questions were raised as to whether Chinese migrants were a threat to the country’s stability and Australia’s Christian values.
 These concerns culminated in the White Australia Policy that was brought in after Federation.

 The policy, of course, prevented more Chinese from entering Australia.
 But what about those Chinese who had already migrated and settled in Australia?
-These Australian Chinese had long been interacting with Australian society and had to a large extent become assimilated.
-How did the Australian Chinese feel when Australia did not welcome Chinese immigration?
+These Chinese Australians had long been interacting with Australian society and had to a large extent become assimilated.
+How did the Chinese Australians feel when Australia did not welcome Chinese immigration?
 How did they think about their relationship with Australia when they faced such restrictions and exclusion?
-Do the Australian Chinese think in the same way now as they did one hundred years ago?
+Do the Chinese Australians think in the same way now as they did one hundred years ago?

 Cosmopolitanism before the White Australia Policy